Skip to content

 So despite the challenge, despite the hurdles, the signs are also good.
 There is a shift happening in NZ, it is just that you need to look for it.

 Look at the number of listings over the last few years alongside the performance of the NZX itself, which has ranged from 15-28% year on year for the last three.
-Xero, eRoad, Wynyard Group and Orion Health – in the case of Orion Health, it is rumored on paper, that its venture capital investor, Pioneer’s returns from Orion amount to its full first fund – that is what we call a unicorn that only took 20 years.
+Xero, eRoad, Wynyard Group and Orion Health – in the case of Orion Health, it is rumoured on paper, that its venture capital investor, Pioneer’s returns from Orion amount to its full first fund – that is what we call a unicorn that only took 20 years.
 That never happens in New Zealand!
 There have been exits too – Greenbutton’s sale to Microsoft generated a significant return for the founders and investors.
 Sutton Group and Gardians was sold to Danone showing it is just not tech where value can be created.
 There is also an emerging pack, look at some of these companies – Lanaztech, Rocket Lab, PowerbyProxi, Adherium, Vend and Shuttle Rock.
 And some upstarts regularly coming out – STQRY, Puteko, Parrot Analytics, Drikolor, 1-Above, Harmoney, Crop-X, Texus Fibre and iMeasureu.

 All of this activity is healthy – it fuels and stokes the pipe, but we need to remember that we must see scale being achieved from this.
 How many companies sit alongside Fonterra and are actually delivering year-on-year sustainable returns?
 Wouldn’t it be great to have the top 10, top 50 globally relevant and scaled businesses owned out of New Zealand?

-Giving and getting
+Giving and Getting

 So to my last point, how can you help and how can you benefit, because this is not about charity, it is about opportunity.
 If you are a pessimist, that is ok, the world needs balance.
 We do however love believers and optimists, because when the time is tough, it is great to have people who believe in trying just a bit harder, pushing harder to find the path.
 Get involved is my message, think about how you can contribute to helping our companies get bigger and better.
 Being a mentor can be hard, because often they are the first who have to deliver tough news - that is ok, because that is a critical role.
 There is a greater consciousness in New Zealand today, a greater desire to build, we are more aware and open.
 Yes, the plonkers remain present, who believe in a DIY she’ll be right mate, just get on a plane and it will be sweet, don’t worry about them, they will never go away!